jo-quantamap/QuantaMap-website/4_news.md

 </ul>

 # Milestones
-- *March 2024:* our team has grown to 5 full-time engineers and 2 interns
+- *March 2024:* Our team has grown to 5 full-time engineers and 2 interns
 - *February2024:* We move to our new offices at BioPartner
 - *December 2023:* We receive the [Take Off 2 loan](https://www.nwo.nl/nieuws/42-nieuwe-take-off-projecten-kunnen-van-start)
 - *November 2023:* We receive the MIT R&D grant with [Orange Quantum Systems](https://orangeqs.com)